General Synod of the Anglican Church of Canada: Composition and responsibilities

 The General Synod is composed of three Orders: Bishops, Clergy, and Laity.
 All bishops and archbishops of the ACC are members of General Synod; clergy and lay delegates are elected from each of the church's thirty dioceses, as well as the Canadian Forces and the religious orders.
-Unlike the Church of England or the Episcopal Church in the United States of America, the Orders are not divided into Houses which meet separately according to different rules of order.
+Unlike the Episcopal Church in the United States of America, the Orders are not divided into Houses which meet separately according to different rules of order.
 Nonetheless, voting may be done by Orders with respect to certain issues, or on demand according to the rules of order, under which conditions a given Resolution would need to be approved in all three.

 The General Synod is responsible for articulating the doctrine, discipline, and worship of the Anglican Church of Canada.
 During its regular meetings, which generally span a week to nine days, members exchange information, set policy for the church, pass resolutions, and enact and amend canon law.
-Presently, there are twenty-two numbered canons, dealing with issues as prosaic as the name of the church, to ones touching on doctrine, such as matrimony and Holy Orders, to judicial disciplinary proceedings.
+Presently, there are twenty-two numbered canons, dealing with issues as prosaic as the name of the church, to ones touching on doctrine, such as matrimony, to judicial disciplinary proceedings.

+Previous Sessions of General Synod

 Officers of General Synod and the Council of General Synod

 General Synod elects three of the nine officers who maintain certain executive responsibilities at and between Synods.
 Of those, one - the Primate - holds office until he or she resigns, is removed, retires, or dies.
 The other officers, elected at each General Synod, are the Prolocutor and the Deputy Prolocutor.

 The Prolocutor acts as the chief deputy to the Primate, and the second executive officer of General Synod.
-As such, he chairs sessions of General Synod and meetings of the Council of General Synod in the absence of the Primate.
-The current Prolocutor is Cynthia Haines Turner; the Deputy Prolocutor is Peter Wall.
+As such, he or she chairs sessions of General Synod and meetings of the Council of General Synod in the absence of the Primate.
+The current Prolocutor is Ian Alexander; the Deputy Prolocutor is Tanya Phibbs.

 Council of General Synod

-Between sessions of General Synod, the Council of General Synod (COGS) administers the affairs of the ACC.
-COGS is composed of the Primate, the Prolocutor, the Deputy Prolocutor, the Chancellor, and representatives from the three Orders from each of the four ecclesiastical provinces, chosen by the respective delegates at General Synod, the numbers of which vary according to a complicated electoral formula.
-COGS appoints four of the nine officers of General Synod:
+Between sessions of General Synod, the Council of General Synod (CoGS) administers the affairs of the ACC.
+CoGS is composed of the Primate, the Prolocutor, the Deputy Prolocutor, the Chancellor, and representatives from the three Orders from each of the four ecclesiastical provinces, chosen by the respective delegates at General Synod, the numbers of which vary according to a complicated electoral formula.
+CoGS appoints four of the nine officers of General Synod: